-Very large events can take a year or more to plan.
+Large scale events can take a year or more to plan.
 That said, you can probably comfortably start your timeline six months out.
-Things get easier with repeat events, but that doesn’t necessarily reduce needed lead time.
-With a checklist in hand, you won’t overlook details.
-And you won’t have to rush around, which can cost more and cut into event quality.
+Things can get more comfortable with repeat events, but that doesn't necessarily reduce needed lead time.
+With a checklist in hand, you won't overlook details.
+And you won't have to rush around, which can cost more and cut into event quality.

 An event planning timeline will give you confidence and ensure your event is right on track.

 Your timeline should include every detail, but here are the highlights:

 Before you start calling vendors or book a venue, you'll want to define the goals of your event.
 What do you want your guests to experience and walk away, knowing and feeling?
 What elements of this experience are most important to you — customer service, live music, catered dinner, well-known guest speakers?

 Once you've determined your goals and objectives, set a budget.
 Did your company provide a predetermined budget?
 Or are you responsible for creating one?
 Remember, sponsorships are a great way to help fund an event.

 Then, after you have created your foundation, keep building.

 - Assign a trusted "lieutenant" to be in charge of each event component or venue, and make them part of the planning process

 - Hire your production company, because you'll need their professional advice starting now